I once met a reasonable fellow who was concerned that charging his mobile phone overnight was the reason why his electricity bills were skyrocketing.

 With this information, you can easily tell what is ‘eating up’ your tokens.
 If you want to make a saving plan, focus more on the devices that consume a lot of power.

 For example, we saw that a 5 watt bulb consumes 0.12 units if running for 24 hours.
-On the other hand, if you extend your shower by one minute, it costs you an extra 0.1 units.
+On the other hand, if you extend your shower by one minute (operating at maximum setting), it costs you an extra 0.1 units.
 This would mean that being efficient with your instant shower saves you more than you can ever save with a single light bulb.